Want to Spend 76% Less on Security Incidents? Train Your Employees.

 Clearly, companies know there is a problem:

-- 77% of respondents detected a security event in the past 12 months
+77% of respondents detected a security event in the 12 months prior to the survey

 But how does this understanding relate to action?
 The statistics are telling:

 And how does failed action tie to financial loss?
-According to the survey, organizations without security awareness programs — and, specifically, new employee training — reported average annual financial losses of $683,000.
-Those with training totaled just $162,000 in average financial losses.
+According to the survey, organizations without security awareness and training programs — and, specifically, new employee training — reported average annual financial losses of $683,000.
+Those with cyber security training totaled just $162,000 in average financial losses.

 It’s Time to Cut Your Losses

 If you’ve been kicking the security training can down the road, it’s time to pick it up, read the writing on the label, and get cooking.
 Because, as the survey said, “Untrained employees drain revenue.”
 PwC and the survey’s cosponsors offer some blunt advice:

 So if history — and responses to this survey — are a guide, more organizations will fall victim to more costly cybercrime in the coming year.
 Don’t be one of them.
 Organizations that take a strategic approach to cybersecurity spending can build a more effective cybersecurity practice, one that advances the ability to detect and quickly respond to incidents that are all but inevitable.